amyscotteng/amyscotteng/README.md

 </p>

 <p>I currently live in Portland, OR 🌲 with my husband, Nate, who is a Senior Desktop technician for a Fortune 100 company.
-I enjoy having a spouse who is in a techincal field and we have a great time building computers together.
-Like many, I have been binging a lot of shows on Netflix during the pandemic.
+I enjoy having a spouse who is in a techincal field and we have a great time building computers together. </p>

+<p>Like many, I have been binging a lot of shows on Netflix during the pandemic.
 So far I have finished Knightfall, The Last Kingdom, Umbrella Academy and I am working on The Crown.
 I'm a really big fan of historical dramas and series based on books.
 I watch a lot of documentaries, too.
-I find them fascinating. </p></p>
+I find them fascinating. </p>

 <p>I'm a big fan of:
   <ul>